Bill Haley & His Comets: Late career

 Media reports immediately following his death indicated that Haley displayed deranged and erratic behavior in the final weeks of his life.
 According to a biography of Haley by John Swenson, released in 1982, Haley made a succession of bizarre, mostly monologue late-night phone calls to friends and relatives toward the end of his life in which he was semi-coherent.
 His first wife has been quoted as saying, "He would call you and ramble, dwelling on the past..."
 The biography also describes Haley painting the windows of his home black, but there is little other information available about his final days.

 Haley died in his sleep of an apparent heart attack on February 9, 1981, at the age of 55, at his home in Harlingen, Texas.
 He was discovered lying motionless on his bed by a friend who had stopped by to visit him.
 The friend immediately called the police, and Haley was pronounced dead at the scene.
 Haley's death certificate gave "natural causes, most likely a heart attack" as the cause of death.
 Following a small funeral service attended by 75 people, Haley was cremated in Brownsville, Texas.

 In April 1981, Bill Haley & His Comets returned to the British musical charts once again when MCA Records (inheritors of the Decca catalogue) released "Haley's Golden Medley", a hastily compiled edit of the band's best-known hits in the style of the then-popular "Stars on 45" format.
 The single reached Number 50 in the UK but was not released in the United States.

 In 1987, Bill Haley was inducted into the Rock and Roll Hall of Fame.
 At that time, supporting bands were not also named to the Hall of Fame.
-This policy was subsequently changed, and in 2012 a special committee of the Hall of Fame inducted Joey Ambrose, Fran Beecher, Danny Cedrone, Johnny Grande, Ralph Jones, Marshall Lytle, Billy Pompilli, Al Rex, Dick Richards, and Billy Williamson.
+This policy was subsequently changed, and in 2012 a special committee of the Hall of Fame inducted Joey Ambrose, Fran Beecher, Danny Cedrone, Johnny Grande, Ralph Jones, Marshall Lytle, Rudy Pompilli, Al Rex, Dick Richards, and Billy Williamson.

 Bill Haley and His Comets were also inducted into the Rockabilly Hall of Fame.
 In June 2005, Bill Haley And His Comets were inducted into the Michigan Rock and Roll Legends Hall of Fame.
 In July 2005, the surviving members of the 1954–55 Comets (see below) represented Haley when Bill Haley and His Comets were inducted into Hollywood's Rockwalk, a ceremony also attended by Haley's second wife and youngest daughter.
 The Comets placed their handprints in cement, leaving a space blank for Haley.